 In addition to including the bdsauto option in mount commands (see "Mounting Filesystems for BDSpro" on page 19 for details), you can specify BDS services from an application.
-To use BDSpro, an application must open files with either the O_DIRECT or the O_BULK argument (see O_DIRECT and O_BULK descriptions in the open(2)) reference page for details).
+To use BDSpro, an application must open files with either the O_DIRECT or, on systems running IRIX 6.5, the O_BULK argument (see O_DIRECT and O_BULK descriptions in the open(2)) reference page for details).
 After the file is opened, these arguments may be changed with the file control function (see the FDIRECT and FBULK options of the fcntl(2)) reference page for details).